shad0xfox/plan_selections_demo/README.md

 A page show all the plans to select, free to modify the plan data

 ## Skill
-express, react, mysql, sequelize, docker
+express, react, mysql, sequelize, docker, jest

 ## create mysql
 (if MAC M1, need --platform linux/x86_64)